Quantastic-Marketing/rachtr-cms/README.md

 The `Product` model represents an individual product in the catalog.
 It is a feature-rich model that handles product data, search indexing, and media management.

 #### Key Features & Implementation Details
+-   **Fields:**
+    -   `name` (string): Name of the Product.
+    -   `slug` (string): The urls lug for this product(unique).
+    -   `template` (string): Choose the template that should be applied to it ( Currently only defauilt-template is there but once a new template or different template for selective product is there then you can add it from here for that product ).
+    -   `content` (array): It is a json based field that stores the content for each section in K-V pairs.
+    -   `is_active` (boolean): A field that is used to check if the page is to be shown or not.
+    -   `schema_data` (array) : This field is basically a json and is used to get the different schemas in the head section of the product page. give in this format
 -   **Traits:**
     -   `Laravel\Scout\Searchable`: Enables full-text search capabilities, configured to work with Algolia.
     -   `RalphJSmit\Laravel\SEO\Support\HasSEO`: Integrates with the SEO package.